durveshali49/LOAN-APPROVAL-PREDICTION/README.md

 # LOAN-APPROVAL-PREDICTION

 🏦 **Loan Approval Prediction**
 Predict the approval status of loan applications using data science and machine learning.
-This project helps financial institutions automate loan decisions for improved speed and accuracy
+This project helps financial institutions automate loan decisions for improved speed and accuracy.

 ---